mikemospan/COMP2511-Tutorial/tute09/README.md

 In groups, determine a possible pattern that could be used to solve each of the following problems:

 - Sorting collections of records in different orders.
-- Modelling a file system.
+- Listing the contents of a file system.
+- Traversing through a linked list without knowing the underlying representation.
 - Updating a UI component when the state of a program changes.
-- Parsing and evaluating arithmetic expressions.
-- Adjusting the brightness of a screen based on a light sensor.
+- Allowing users to remap their movement controls to different buttons on a game controller.
+- Creating a skeleton implementation for a payment processing algorithm that varies in logic based on the type (e.g. credit card, PayPal)
+- A frozen yogurt shop model which alters the cost and weight of a bowl of frozen yogurt based on the toppings that customers choose to add before checkout.

 Then pick one and start to think about potential entities and draw up a rough UML diagram.